ga-wdi-boston/wdi_1_js_fundamentals/README.md

 ```

-How would you check if a variable contained and odd number?
+How would you check if a variable contained an odd number?

 Note:  `!truthy === false` and `!falsy === true`